apache/pulsar/site2/docs/client-libraries-java.md

 #### Key_shared

-This is a new subscription mode since 2.4.0 release, create new consumers and subscribe with `Key_Shared` subscription mode:
+This is a new subscription mode since 2.4.0 release, create new consumers and subscribe with `Key_Shared` subscription mode.

 ```java
 Consumer consumer1 = client.newConsumer()